project-sunbird/project-sunbird.github.io/pages/features-documentation/register_user.md

    17  |profileSummary |User’s profile summary |Alphanumeric |Optional |
    18  |subject  |Taught by the user |Alphanumeric |Optional |Assamese, Bengali, English, Hindi, Kannada, Malayalam, Oriya, Punjabi, Tamil, Telugu, Urdu, Biology, Chemistry, Physics, Mathematics, Environmental Studies, Geography, History, Political Science, Economics, Sanskrit, Gujarati, Marathi, Nepali

-7. All other columns are optional.
-These columns include information about the user such as: <br /> ***Note***:
+***Note***:
    **UserName** and **FirstName** should not be the same.

-8. Click **UPLOAD USERS CSV**.
+7. Click **UPLOAD USERS CSV**.
 The explorer window is displayed
-9. Select the csv file and click **Open**
+8. Select the csv file and click **Open**
-10. The csv file is successfully uploaded
+9. The csv file is uploaded
-11. On successful file upload, a process ID will be generated, else an error message is displayed
+10. On successful file upload, a process ID will be generated, else an error message is displayed